 Begin your research online.
 Use the filters on websites such as booking.com, oyster.com or tripadvisor.com and search for wheelchair or handicap accessible hotels.
 From here, you should get an idea about which hotels are suited to your wants and needs.
 You may also want to check reviews left by other guests to read more about their experiences.
 Make a shortlist of options and proceed to the next step.

 Step 3: Call the Hotel Directly

 Contacting the hotel directly when booking wheelchair accessible hotel rooms is essential.
 When you call, you will want to confirm what you have read online before making your reservation.
 Ask for detailed information about the accessible features in the guestrooms and in the hotel itself because each hotel will have its own interpretation of the term “wheelchair accessible”.
-Which brings you to Step 4.
+This brings you to Step 4.

 Step 4: Ask Questions